 The shorter the lead time, the higher the road preparation costs because of the lost opportunity to implement less expensive methods.
 Contractors may charge a premium for a rush job, for example, or materials such as gravel may become more difficult and costly to source.

-Road Optimizer can determine the optimal lead time between road preparation and harvest to minimize costs.
+With road planning optimization you can determine the optimal lead time between road preparation and harvest to minimize costs.
 It considers not just the harvest schedule, but the entire supply chain and its related commitments and capabilities.

 If your road plan is created separately from the harvest plan, you will more than likely have to change both plans repeatedly.

 Your road engineers may have to incorporate more road work than they had expected or have the resources to achieve.
-This scenario is especially true in organisations that have multiple harvest managers with separate plans, but only one road department.
+This scenario is especially true in organizations that have multiple harvest managers with separate plans, but only one road department.

-Road Optimizer plans your harvest and road network together so that the entire operation is aligned.
+Tactical Optimization plans your harvest and road network together so that the entire operation is aligned.
 Alignment reduces the need to revisit the plan repeatedly as a result of road readiness, road access and permitting issues.

 Road activity has impacts on the environment such as river sedimentation, noise, and habitat disturbance.
 Roads on public land may need to be decommissioned to limit post-harvest activities and liability.

-Road Optimizer helps reduce the geographic spread of harvesting activities, and therefore road activity, by adding road and access logic to the strategic model to encourage clustering.
+Tactical Optimization helps reduce the geographic spread of harvesting activities, and therefore road activity, by adding road and access logic to the strategic model to encourage clustering.
 It can also be used to plan road decommissioning.

 Clustering is the act of scheduling harvests of proximate units within a given time span.

-Clustering reduces the time it takes supervisors to check on their crews, the costs of maintaining roads, allocating equipment and hauling wood, and the amount of non-productive time.
+Clustering reduces the time it takes supervisors to check on their crews, the costs of maintaining roads, allocating equipment, and hauling wood, and the amount of non-productive time.
 Clustering can even reduce the cost of future operations such as tree planting and site preparation.

 However, spatial constraints such as green-up delays or adjacency restrictions can limit the opportunities for clustering in the short term.